henninghall/react-native-date-picker/README.md

 ## Stand-alone

 The second option is to use the picker stand-alone.
-Inlined in a view or a custom made modal.
+Inlined in a view or a custom made modal. <a href="#example-2-standalone">See code</a>.

 <table>
    <tr>